 2. Hand-out the tickets

-Once you create and customize the tickets, the next step is to Download and print them.
-And then hand them out to the invitees.
+Once you create and customize the tickets, the next step is to send them.
+One of the options is to print PDFs of your ticket and hand them out to the invitees.

-Or you can also send them to your guests directly via email.
+Or you can also send them to your guests directly via email, SMS, or both.